 To get started with Alexa Conversations, you can step through an Alexa Conversations skill-building tutorial, download the code for a pizza-ordering skill reference skill, or use an Alexa-hosted sample skill template that includes an Alexa Conversations skill configuration and back-end skill code.

 To learn how to use Alexa Conversations while building a multi-turn conversational Alexa skill called Pet Match, see the Build Multi-turn Skills with Alexa Conversations course.

 Alexa-hosted sample skill templates

 The Alexa Skills Kit provides sample skill templates that you can use as a starting point for your skill.
 If you choose the Alexa-hosted option, Alexa provisions all the resources and sets up a working skill for you.
 You can use the online code editor in the developer console to view the skill code.
-For details about Alexa-hosted skills, see Build a Skill End-to-End Using an Alexa-hosted Skill.
+For details about Alexa-hosted skills, see About Alexa-hosted Skills.

 To start with a sample skill that supports Alexa Conversations, complete the following steps.

 To create an Alexa Conversations skill from a template